Teaching English in Paris

 Learn French the natural way

-Attend French university (almost free)
+Attend a French university (almost free)

 Gain work experience